bytecodealliance/wasm-micro-runtime/README.md

 =========================
 WebAssembly Micro Runtime (WAMR) is a standalone WebAssembly (WASM) runtime designed for a small footprint.
 It includes:
 - A WebAssembly (WASM) VM core
-- The supporting APIs for the WASM applications (code is available but compilation depends on the app manager component)
+- The supporting APIs for the WASM applications
 - A mechanism for dynamic management of the WASM application

 Why should you use a WASM runtime out of your browser?
 There are a few points where this might be meaningful: